Want to buy some retro Sunderland football shirts? read on…

-With nearly 50 Sunderland shirts ranging from 1991 to the present day – you are sure to find something you like such as the classic 1991-94 home shirt worn when Sunderland made the FA Cup Final when they were in the Second Division in 1992.
+With around 50 Sunderland shirts ranging from the 90s to the present day – you are sure to find something you like such as the classic 1991-94 home shirt (above right) worn when Sunderland made the FA Cup Final when they were in the Second Division in 1992.

 The following season, 1992-93 they finished 21st in the Second Division – just a point above relegation and then finished 12th in 1993-94.

-You can also get the unusual plain white 1996-97 away shirt (above), emblazoned with sponsor Scorpion Lager’s name across the front.
+You can also get the unusual plain white 1996-97 away shirt (above left), emblazoned with sponsor Scorpion Lager’s name across the front.

-The shirt was worn during Sunderland final season at Roker Park.
-It wasn’t to be a fitting finale as the club were relegated from the Premier League.
-In a tight end to the season seven teams all finished within three points of each other and Sunderland (along with their rivals Middlesbrough) were relegated on the final day of the season.
+This retro football shirt was worn during Sunderland’s final season at Roker Park.
+It wasn’t to be a fitting finale as the club was relegated from the Premier League.
+In a tight end to the season, seven teams all finished within three points of each other and Sunderland (along with their rivals Middlesbrough) were relegated on the final day of the season.

 An indication of where the Black Cats problems fell can be shown by the fact their top goalscorers, Paul Stewart and Craig Russell, finished with just four goals each.

 >>> View the Vintage Football Shirts selection of retro Sunderland shirts for sale <<<